michal-harish/donut/README.md

 - **Author**: © Michal Harish (michal.harish AT gmail.com)
 - **License**: [GNU LGPL-3.0](LICENSE)
-- **Package**: *org.apache.donut* - this is going to change unless it acutally becomes an apache project

 This is a stream processing *playground* which shares many concepts and ideas with [Apache Samza](http://samza.apache.org/), but this prototype has been developed with recurisve usecase which we found difficult to implement with Samza.